Too many vendors means too many gaps. Here's how Ohio businesses are simplifying their technology vendor stack — and what to look for in each layer.

 When the internet goes down, you make one call.
 When you add a location, one conversation covers everything.
 When you get a security alert, one team investigates and responds.

-Jonathan founded Buckeye Telecom in 2003 after years in the Columbus telecom industry, first at 5-Star distributors learning the carrier side, then carrying his own quota in telecom sales.
-He still personally answers his phone.
+Jonathan founded Buckeye Telecom in 2003 after years in the Columbus telecom industry — first at 5-Star distributors learning the carrier side, then carrying his own quota in telecom sales.
+He still works directly with clients — backed by the Buckeye team.